National Statuary Hall Collection: History

 the Architect of the Capitol, upon the approval of the Joint Committee on the Library, with the advice of the Commission of Fine Arts, is hereby authorized and directed to relocate within the Capitol any of the statues already received and placed in Statuary Hall, and to provide for the reception and location of the statues received hereafter from the States.

 Under authority of this resolution it was decided that only one statue from each state should be placed in Statuary Hall.
 The others would be given prominent locations in designated areas and corridors of the Capitol.
 A second rearrangement of the statues was made in 1976 by authorization of the Joint Committee on the Library.
 To improve the crowded appearance of the collection, thirty-eight statues were rearranged in Statuary Hall according to height and material.
 Statues representing ten of the thirteen original colonies were moved to the Central Hall of the East Front Extension on the first floor of the Capitol.
 The remainder of the statues were distributed throughout the Capitol, mainly in the Hall of Columns and the connecting corridors of the House and Senate wings.
 Legislation was introduced in 2005 that would authorize the collection to include one statue from each U.S. Territory; it did not pass.

 Each statue is the gift of a state, not of an individual or group of citizens.
-Proceedings for the donation of a statue usually begin in the state legislature with the enactment of a resolution that names the citizen to be commemorated and cites his or her qualifications, specifies a committee or commission to represent the state in selecting the sculptor, and provides for a method of obtaining the necessary funds to carry the resolution into effect.
+Proceedings for the donation of a statue usually begin in the state legislature with the enactment of a resolution that names the citizen to be commemorated and cites their qualifications, specifies a committee or commission to represent the state in selecting the sculptor, and provides for a method of obtaining the necessary funds to carry the resolution into effect.
 In recent years, the statues have been unveiled during ceremonies in the Rotunda and displayed there for up to six months.
 They are then moved to a permanent location approved by the Joint Committee on the Library.
 An act of Congress, enacted in 2000, permits states to provide replacements and repossess the earlier one.